UTTAMGUPTA2712/Asana-Migration/README.md

 # Asana Migration

-Exports an Asana account — teams, projects, sections, tasks, subtasks (nested, any depth), comments, and collaborators — to a local, browsable JSON folder tree, without ever exceeding Asana's API rate limit.
+Exports an Asana account — teams, projects, sections, tasks, subtasks (nested, any depth), comments, collaborators, and attachments — to a local, browsable JSON folder tree, without ever exceeding Asana's API rate limit.
+Attachment metadata (links, size, host) is captured during the main import; the actual file bytes are a separate, optional pass — see `download-attachments` below.

 It's built to run **slowly and resumably**: everything heavier than "list a team's projects" goes through a persistent job queue that a single background